Stabbath/world-gen-prototype/README.md

 SOME THINGS TO THINK ABOUT:
 - Formally define each of the possible geological features?
 Might be useful.
 Can probably checks GPlates for their definitions
 - Should we track rock types more specifically than just continental and oceanic crust?
 Given the thing about Andesite.
 Could be interesting as well if it then can help us determine where e.g. gold or diamond deposits might be more likely.

+# Annex (for now): crust and rock types and geological resources

+Oceanic Crust is created in divergent zones.
+Oceanic Crust is also created at hot spots.
+Continental Crust is created through arc volcanism at subduction zones.
+Continental Crust is also pushed up at continental-oceanic subduction zones.